mahuntington/python_sql/python_sql/lessons/flask.md

 python -m pip install psycopg2-binary
 ```

-Now in our `server.py` code, let's import it and have our app connect:
+Now in our `server.py` code, let's import it and have our app connect to the database:

 ```python
 import psycopg2